 Besides just trying to find a way around shipping delays, here are some real-life points to using transload for your freight:

-One of the first things that using transloading does for the supply chain is to improve the flexibility of it.
+One of the first things that using transloading does for the supply chain is to improve its flexibility.
 This occurs by giving a business more options during the course of shipping and also the ability to successfully pivot should one mode of transportation not be enough.
 It is also helpful if issues occur as well.

 Transloading can also be used in conjunction with cross docking to give retailers additional options when trying to traverse the sometimes difficult world of freight shipping.
 With the current climate making business shipping even more complex, companies that can simplify that process are the ones that will be best set up to win in the retail space.